 As we spoke about our “encounters” in Hiroshima, something left me puzzled.

 In the chaos of 2020, the lessons of Hiroshima — it seems — have been forgotten.Butterfly Effect: The Next Nuclear Race Is Starting|Charu Kasturi|August 6, 2020|Ozy

 I remember H. Jon Benjamin told me it was a way-too-late apology for Hiroshima and Nagasaki.‘Archer’ Creator Adam Reed Spills Season 6 Secrets, From Surreal Plotlines to Life Post-ISIS|Marlow Stern|January 8, 2015|DAILY BEAST

 Not so long ago, Neil Young had come up to the tar sands and compared the devastation to Hiroshima.

 The book is based on the life of Sadako Sasaki, a little girl in Hiroshima sickened by radiation.

 Needless to say, I never expected to know a survivor of Hiroshima, let alone have her sing me “Happy Birthday.”

-A Japanese city on which the United States dropped the first atomic bomb used in warfare, on August 6, 1945.
+A Japanese city on which the United States dropped the first atomic bomb (see also atomic bomb) used in warfare, on August 6, 1945.
 After the devastation of the bombing, Hiroshima was largely rebuilt.

 City on the southwest coast of Honshu Island, Japan; a commercial and industrial center.